People frequently ask “what is REBarCamp?”

 How much does it cost?

-REBarCamps are typically free events because of generous donations from sponsors.
+REBarCamps are typically free or low cost events because of generous donations from sponsors.

 How do I maximize my RE BarCamp experience?